vinutabasavaraj/django_drf_ecomm/README.md

 Django Rest Framework E-commerce API
 Introduction

 Welcome to the Django Rest Framework (DRF) E-commerce API!
-This project offers a robust API designed for the management of users, categories, brands, and products.
-It incorporates essential features such as user registration, login capabilities, and comprehensive CRUD operations for categories.
+This project offers a robust API for efficient management of users, categories, brands, and products.
+Key features include user registration, login, and comprehensive CRUD operations for categories.
+Additionally, the API implements pagination for better data handling using `PageNumberPagination`.

 Features
 User Authentication: